 Since the release of the Decadal Survey, the heliophysics budget was reduced and out-year growth sharply curtailed.
 Figure 1 shows the Heliophysics Roadmap implementation profile side-by-side with the Decadal Survey recommended profile.
 Note that by the end of the decade, the difference between the assumed Decadal Survey budget and the Roadmap budget is $100M/year, a 15% reduction.
 For comparison, the entire competed research program is currently $59M/year, a Small Explorer (SMEX) mission is cost-capped at $120M, and the recommended PI-led STP line is cost-capped at $520M.
 After 2024 inflation of 1% is applied.
 The lack of inflation adjustment over the next decade faced by the heliophysics program represents a yearly cut to the budget in real-year dollars, and comes on top of additional budget cuts, such as those imposed by Sequestration.
 In short, the constrained budget and lack of future inflation-adjusted growth are major threats to the ability of heliophysics to implement diverse flight and robust research programs in the spirit of the decadal’s ‘guiding principles’.

 The Decadal Survey noted that their budget assumptions precluded the recommended rebalancing of the heliophysics portfolio until after 2017.
-The Heliophysics Roadmap budget projections for 2014 through 2018, are based on the President’s FY14 budget request and were produced prior to the release of the Decadal Survey.
+The Heliophysics Roadmap budget projections for 2015 through 2019, are based on the President’s FY15 budget request and were produced after to the release of the Decadal Survey.
 They therefore inherently exclude any of the recommended rebalancing in this time frame.

-Implementing the current program, which is the highest priority of the Decadal Survey, makes it impossible for this Roadmap to implement the remaining recommendations until after the launch of Solar Probe Plus (SPP), currently scheduled for 2018.
-The Heliophysics Roadmap implementation program shown in Figure 1 follows the recommended priorities of the Decadal Survey in the context of a reduced 2013 budget along with reduced out-year 2014-2018 projections.
+Implementing the current program, which is the highest priority of the Decadal Survey, makes it impossible for this Roadmap to implement the remaining recommendations until after the launch of Solar Probe Plus (SPP), currently scheduled for a launch readiness in 2018 and a commitment by 2019.
+The Heliophysics Roadmap implementation program shown in Figure 1 follows the recommended priorities of the Decadal Survey in the context of a reduced 2015 budget along with reduced out-year 2015-2019 projections.

 After the launch of SPP, a funding wedge opens up, and the Heliophysics Roadmap fully implements the DRIVE initiative, and immediately expands the Explorer program.
 Because of their importance for ensuring a vibrant heliophysics research program, both the competed research and Explorer program wedges grow within the planned budget, so that the real-year dollar amounts devoted to each program are commensurate with the recommendations of the Decadal Survey.
 However, the planned budget makes it impossible to implement the cadence of STP and LWS programs proposed by the Decadal Survey.
 As Figure 1 demonstrates, the LWS GDC mission cost exceeds the projected budget profile.
 Future roadmaps and the interim decadal survey report may re-examine the implementation of GDC to determine if GDC science objectives could be achieved through other means.
-In addition, these committees may need to augment the science objectives of the STP missions to protect the DRIVE program and Explorer augmentation priorities in the Decadal Survey.
+In addition, these committees may need to adjust the science objectives of the STP missions to protect the DRIVE program and Explorer augmentation priorities in the Decadal Survey.

 The Decadal Survey also recommended a program to advance space weather and climatology observations, but only if it did not impinge on the development and timely execution of the recommended research program.
-Without an influx of new funding beyond what is required to maintain a healthy heliophysics research and flight program, this recommendation of the Decadal Survey cannot be implemented.
+Without an influx of new funding beyond what is required to maintain a healthy heliophysics research and flight program, this recommendation of the Decadal Survey cannot be implemented as written.
+However, strategic use of the DRIVE augmentation may provide solutions to achieving some of these goals.